Ralph St Williams Shows Humility at Hospital After Surviving Road Accident, Speaks Nicely to Nurse

 "Leave Kwesi Arthur alone": Medikal fires the Ground Up Chale management

-He said the use of exemplary leadership and lifestyle to call people to action was the way to go rather than the use of force and abusive language.
+He stated that the use of exemplary leadership and lifestyle to call Ghanaians to action was the way to go, rather than his usual use of force and abusive language.

 Source: YEN.com.gh